monkey01991RK/whatsapp-google-sheets-bot-en/README.md

 ## Preparation and Setting Up Google Services

-The example of working with API we offer below is based on the official article [Node.js Quickstart from Google](https://developers.Google.com/sheets/api/quickstart/nodejs)
+The example of working with API we offer below is based on the official article

 ### Setting Up an Account to Work with API

-First of all, go to the [developer’s website](https://console.developers.Google.com/) and create a new project.

 This done, open the _Library_ tab